mseminatore/TeslaAuth/README.md

 This website provides a complete example of packaged account linking capability for the Amazon Echo service and the Alexa skills Kit.
 This website is ready to deploy to a cloud hosting service such as Microsoft Azure.
-The site uses Express and the [TeslaJS library](https://github.com/mseminatore/TeslaJS) to provide a webapp that can authenticate a user with Tesla.com and acquire an OAuth token for Alexa.
+The site uses [ExpressJS](http://www.expressjs.com) and the [TeslaJS library](https://www.teslajs.org) to provide a webapp that authenticates a user with Tesla.com and acquires an OAuth token for Alexa.

 The website correctly handles and responds to account linking query request from the Amazon Alexa service.